idmfrank/fuzzedrecords-web/README.md

 - **QR Code Ticketing**: Generate QR code tickets for live music events, sent via Nostr DM to users.
 - **Prices in USD and Sats**: Event listings display prices in both dollars and satoshis.
 - **Efficient Data Caching**: Utilizes caching for optimizing data retrieval performance.
-- **Rate Limiting**: Protects API endpoints using Flask-Limiter with optional Azure Table Storage backend.
+- **Rate Limiting**: Protects API endpoints using Flask-Limiter with optional Azure Table Storage backend (ASGI-compatible).
-- **CORS Configuration**: Allowed origins can be customized via environment variable.
+- **CORS Configuration**: Allowed origins can be customized via environment variable (Flask-CORS works under Hypercorn).
 - **Section Links**: Use URL hashes like `/#gear` to open a specific section directly.
 - **Fuzzed Guitars**: Boutique gear prototypes can be viewed in the Gear section (`/#gear`), via the `fuzzedguitars` subdomain, or using the `/fuzzedguitars` path.